-Take a moment to consider what you already know about non-tenure-track faculty on your campus.
+Take a moment to consider what you already know about non-tenure-track faculty within your department or academic unit.
 Use this page to jot down any knowledge you have about the proportions of tenure-track and non-tenure-track faculty, current policies and practices, your perceptions of the working conditions of non-tenure-track faculty, or problems you already know you would like to solve.
 This can help to facilitate completion of the guide and the reflection exercise at the end.